sayan99614/sayan99614/README.md

 ### Hi 👋 I am Dheeman Pati

-- 🔭 I’m a fullstack developer
+- 🔭 Way to become a fullstack developer
 - 🌱 I’m currently learning MERN Stack
 - 🤔 I’m looking for help with Youtube and Stack overflow.
 - 💬 Ask me about Spring boot or React or any tech related stuff.